inf20001-byui/cse210-05/README.md

 # Cycle
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+You lose if you crash into either your own trail or the trail of the other player.
+You will see a "Game Over" prompt in the middle of the screen.
+The light cycles will also turn white and while you will still be able to steer, you won't hit anything.

 This is similar to the light cycles in TRON.

 ## Getting Started